zeroknowledgediscovery/zedwiki/group meeting/DigitalTwin_workshop.md

 # What is a digital twin

-Not really like "old" digital twins, we may want excat replication of behavior of teh system, or a stochastic replication: systems can be science models, or people.
+Not really like "old" digital twins, we may want exact replication of behavior of teh system, or a stochastic replication: systems can be science models, or people.
 Applications are in:

++ new science, complex systems
 + social modeling?
 + polarization of society
 + game play